the1lab/1lab/src/1Lab/Data/Bool.lagda.md

 ## Basic algebraic properties

 The booleans form a [Boolean algebra][1], as one might already expect, given its name.
-The operations required to define such a structure are quite simple:
+The operations required to define such a structure are straightforward to define using pattern matching:

 ```agda
 not : Bool → Bool